 You can download the Merriam-Webster app on the Google Play Store for Android and on the App Store for iOS, or visit the Merriam-Webster site.

 3. Anki — A Spaced Repetition Flashcard App

 Flashcards are the most widely used tool to actively memorize new words.
 Anki is unique as a flashcard app because it utilizes a highly effective spaced repetition system to encourage memorization.
 Anki is available for both mobile and PC, and it has a free synchronization service, which allows you to access your decks across all your devices.
 It is also highly customizable.
 Due to it being so customizable, however, you may find the app a little overwhelming at first.
 Thankfully, there are plenty of blog posts and video tutorials on how to get the most out of this tool’s features.

 You can download Anki for the PC, or find it on the Google Play Store for Android and on the App Store for iOS.

 4. Todoist — A Straightforward Planning App

 Actively improving your academic vocabulary requires studying, whether that means reviewing flashcards every day or plugging your writing into a proofreading app to see where you could improve.
 Effective planning is key to successful learning.
 Todoist is a popular planning and scheduling app that has been around since 2007 and has undergone countless updates since then.
 It reliably synchronizes across devices and a clean, easy-to-use interface.
 Although the premium version comes with some useful additional features, the free version is sufficient for most users.

 You can download Todoist for Windows 10, macOS, and Linux.
-Go HERE for further details.
+Visit the Todoist website for further details.
 The mobile versions can be found on the Google Play Store and the App Store for Android and iOS, respectively.

 5. Words with Friends — An Educational Multiplayer Game